sfcheung/rstylesf/README.md

 2^2
 ```

-For me, it is OK to add more whitespaces to align elements.
+For me, it is OK to add more white spaces to align elements.
 It is easier for me to detect typo errors that lead to inconsistent alignment.

 ```
 a     <- 1